aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 13.md

 Cannot be instantiated directly

 Can use polymorphism with interface label

+Extension of two classes is not allowed, but implementation of multiple is

 ## `Implements` keyword
 Used to denote a class that implements an interface